 The desired gamma wave state is something that can take individuals, even disciplined, regularly practicing “learners” months and even years to achieve.
-Imagine if you could fast track the achievement of this state through assistance.
-Apart from encouraging you to meditate, as you would feel the change in your mood and mental state within a week, the achievable, easy access to this state entrains it in a way that exercises your brain to modify and self-regulate its brainwaves and neurochemicals.
-The rewards you get psychologically from a more positive and relaxed state will no doubt make the practice become easier, and therefore more habitual, placing you in a positive chicken-egg situation.
+Imagine if you could fast-track the achievement of this state through assistance.
+Apart from encouraging you to meditate, as you would feel the change in your mood and mental state within a week.

 During meditation, many practitioners of the esoteric and religious schools use chanting of specific sounds and syllables at specific frequencies to assist the achievement of specified levels of brainwave states/levels of meditation.

 During meditation one is encouraged and at some point required to achieve deeper levels of relaxation and conscious receptivity.
-Significant research has been done on the “OM” mantra for instance that conclude that resonance plays a causal role in stimulating frequencies within the body and immediate environment to achieve a specific mental (brainwave) state.
+Significant research has been done on the “OM” mantra, concluding that resonance plays a causal role in stimulating frequencies within the body and immediate environment to achieve a specific mental (brainwave) state.